Somerset-LDP/Discovery/technical-tests/pseudonymisation/key_rotation_strategy.md

 - Impact: Joins broken until all systems updated to same version

 Emergency (Key Compromise):
-- Same as planned rotation but immediate execution
+- Same process as planned rotation but with immediate execution
+- Key advantage over Option 1: Only data encrypted with the compromised key version needs re-encryption, not all historical data
-- Impact: All pseudonyms must be recreated, coordination across all providers required
+- Impact: Pseudonyms from compromised time period must be recreated, coordination across all providers required
+- Scope limitation example: If quarterly rotation is used, only 3 months of data requires re-encryption vs. entire historical dataset

 ### Option 3: Hash-based Master ID + Encrypted Pseudonym